-- You are in control.
-You make the decision to participate.
-You are in control of how much you want to contribute to your HFSA account, up to \$1,000 per year. - Saves you money.
+- ➤ You are in control.
+You make the decision to participate how much to contribute to your HFSA account, up to \$2,000 per year. - ► Saves you money.
 Contributions to the plan are deducted from your paycheck before taxes.
 That means you will not pay taxes on the amount of money you deposit into your HFSA.
-It lowers your taxable income and saves you money in taxes. - Manage your money.
-Contributions come out of your paycheck in equal installments.
-Now you can have money that has been setup to pay for health care expenses that are not paid by your insurance plans.
-Having money setup for health care expenses helps you better manage your money and budget. - ► Tax free withdrawals.
+That lowers your taxable income. - ► Manage your money.
+Now you can have money that has been set up to pay for health-care expenses that are not paid by your insurance plans.
+This helps you better manage your money and budget. - ► Tax-free withdrawals.
 Withdrawals are tax free if you use the money to pay qualified medical expenses.
-See page 6 for a list of qualified medical expenses. - Interest-free loans.
+See page 6 for a list of qualified medical expenses. - ► Interest-free loans.
 You can withdraw funds from the account to pay qualified medical expenses even if you have not yet placed the funds in the account.
-When you use the plan this way, it's like getting an interest-free loan for your out-of-pocket health care expenses.
+When you use the plan this way, it's like getting an interest-free loan for your out-of-pocket health-care expenses.